anon-blue/anon.blue/README.txt

  lines and going deep into an angelfire style spat whatever that means remember my first website glitternightalaska.angelfire.com
-this is me typing       ////////////////////////////////////////// my keyboard d oesn't tape or type redssdddddddddddddddddddddddddsadwadsanimalegechoubishabidon gxi wwwwwwwwwwwwwwwwwwwwwwsdhadhahdssakdhuaiwdhiadhi   unkownaaaaaaaaaaaaaaaaaaa aaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaa aaaaaaaaaaaaaaaaawwwwwdstestatistvoid main{}fasdfas；yaaaaajfkdsfjd.lazxcojsaolkl gas；d fklsd；klskfsdlfsdsodlskafmkf；FUCK fuck a porcupineGHFHJJJJJJJJJJJJJJJJJJJJ JJJJJJJJJJJJJJJJJJJJJJJJJJJJJduuuhjjjjjjsjsjjsjsjsjjsjsjjjjjjjWWWSSSGVVVVcxajenr jwhrher lhe；rhwlfhilkjdg lkges ma loioloik9ikk9o l0opuashdkjjaksjdka jskdaksjjjj jashaaaa asjh djhakjshdjkashhjnbasm，kjhgfghjjsfkduhnuifsdhngvsdljvmn；ld fkijopij
+this is me typing       ////////////////////////////////////////// my keyboard d oesn't tape or type repeat keys so this is me typing /////////////////// on the mechanical keyboard it does ////////////////                brb         later
+  cofffeeee cup i'msendingthiswebsite to my favorite net artisttttttt or just at rtist or mayb metaphorical being or i don't know bytutaoeoia   we love ascii oka y    /*/*/*/*/*/*/*/*/*/*/*/*/fmkf；FUCK fuck a porcupineGHFHJJJJJJJJJJJJJJJJJJJJ JJJJJJJJJJJJJJJJJJJJJJJJJJJJJduuuhjjjjjjsjsjjsjsjsjjsjsjjjjjjjWWWSSSGVVVVcxajenr jwhrher lhe；rhwlfhilkjdg lkges ma loioloik9ikk9o l0opuashdkjjaksjdka jskdaksjjjj jashaaaa asjh djhakjshdjkashhjnbasm，kjhgfghjjsfkduhnuifsdhngvsdljvmn；ld fkijopij